This article can also be found in the Premium Editorial Download "Storage magazine: Hot, warm, cold: Pick the right disaster recovery site."

 - How data is protected internally, rebuild times when the system is vulnerable and how systems are backed up

 It would take too long (and too much space) to go into detail on each of these factors, but your next strategic purchase of NAS will likely be a scale-out system so you should be prepared.
 Each vendor will claim its systems are infinitely scalable, and they’ll all be wrong.
-Ignore the theoretical limits and just focus on what the system’s practical limits are.
+Ignore the theoretical limits and just focus on

 All scale-out NAS systems have a global namespace, but there are differences under the covers.
 NetApp, for instance, aggregates smaller namespaces into a global one, whereas EMC Isilon creates a single namespace with its OneFS file system.
 This distinction may not be relevant for all IT buyers, but you should be aware of the difference.